tbenade/wercker-devcenter/source/articles/werckeryml/index.md

 <a id="build"></a>
 ## build

-The `build` section will contain the all configuration regarding the build pipeline.
+The `build` section will contain all the configuration for the build pipeline.

 ### steps

-The steps section will contain all steps which will used during a build.
+The steps section will contain all of the steps which will used during a build.
 A step in it's simplest form is the name of a buildstep.
 It can optionally be postfixed with the version of the step.

 Example: